kyritzb/lp-template/README.md

 ---

-## How to check if you did that set up correctly:
+## Step 2) Check if your laptop is set up and ready to code:

 <div align="center">